 One Pot Fettuccine recipe features tender sweet peas, king oyster mushrooms sliced into scallops and cooked until tender, in a creamy vegan cashew cream, that’s ready in about 30 minutes!

 This post is sponsored by Silk.

 This is one of those recipes I’ve been wanting to make forever.
-For one, I love the idea of a one-pot pasta.
-I tried it a few years ago, but without much luck.
-I used a quinoa pasta that time, which is probably why it didn’t turn out well.
-It was a gloopy mess, not pretty at all.
-Quinoa pasta most definitely needs to be drained.
-I love my quinoa pasta, but it is not for one-pot pastas.
+I love the idea of a one-pot pasta.
+I’ve tried it a few years ago, but without much luck.
+I used a quinoa pasta and it was a gloopy mess, not pretty at all.
+Quinoa pasta most definitely needs to be drained and is not for one-pot pastas.
 This time around I went with a traditional pasta and voila, it turned out perfectly and was so easy!
-Secondly, using king oyster mushrooms in place of scallops has always intrigued me.
-If you’re a mushroom lover, like myself, I know you’re going to love this!
-Both ideas are pretty darn genius and I’m happy to have done them together in this recipe.

 The inspiration for this recipe came from, i am a food blog.
 Thank you Stephanie!

 Using king oyster mushrooms in place of scallops has always intrigued me.
 If you’re a mushroom lover, like myself, I know you’re going to love this!
 King oyster mushrooms can be found at your local Asian markets.
 They cook up tender and meaty, making them a substantial addition to recipes.
 If you can’t find king oyster mushrooms, sub in about 8 oz. of your favorite.

 As for the peas, they add color, texture and a good dose of protein to each serving.
 Use fresh or frozen peas in this recipe.